GOP unveils massive tax cut plan

 Tens of millions of millions of dollars are likely to be spent by both sides in the tax fight, not to mention the swarm of lobbyists from industry groups expected to descend on Capitol Hill.

-The conservative American Action Network said it will spend $50 million promoting the plan, while liberal groups, including Priorities USA and the Not One Penny Coalition, have vowed to fund major campaigns against it.
+The conservative American Action Network said it will spend $50 million promoting the plan, while progressive group have vowed to fund major campaigns against it.

-The outlines of the plan were met with quick reaction from both sides of the ideological divide.
+The liberal Not One Penny coalition responded to the bill's unveiling by launching a six-figure ad buy that features a Republican farmer from Kansas saying his state's troubled tax cut experiment should be a warning to the GOP in Washington.

+"The promises were we were going to have all these new jobs, that everybody would reinvest their tax cuts — it was abject failure," Mike Fawl says as he feeds his cows.
+"What was tried here didn't work.
+I don't know how you could expect different results. "

 "I’m not going to rest until this bill dies," Senate Minority Leader Chuck Schumer, D-N.Y., said at at a rally outside the Capitol on Wednesday.